 Despite the Government failing to address the underlying issue of who is liable for the installation of the cladding, the proposed introduction of CRAs will likely assist owners and owners' corporations in rectifying combustible cladding by providing a practical solution to the issue.
 However a number of hurdles still remain to be overcome before an owner or owners' corporation can implement a CRA.

-If you have any queries in relation to your rights as a builder, owner or owners’ corporation in relation to contractual rights or any other commercial, business or property matter, our team at Burke & Associates is able to assist.
+If you have any queries in relation to your rights as a builder, owner or owners' corporation in relation to contractual rights or any other commercial, business or property matter, our team at Burke Lawyers is able to assist.

 Please contact our Property & Development team if you have any queries.